kcohen1997/Volusion-MS-Access-Example/README.md

 ![New Data Source](https://github.com/user-attachments/assets/8be047f5-0838-425a-a590-0f778c0c57a3)

-5. Run provided SQL queries in the following order: Create Product List Table, Create Product Variants Table, Add Product List Primary Key, Add Product Variants Primary Key, Add Foreign Key (more details in the "SQL" folder)
+5. Run provided SQL queries in the order provided in "SQL Queries" folder

-*Updated as of 3/18/2025